iralvin/Yandex---Project-4/README.md

-# yandex-practicum-sprint-8
+# Yandex Practicum Project 4

 Link: https://iralvin.github.io/Yandex---Project-4/

 This is a profile page of a user.
 It allows the user to edit their name as well as an about me.
 A grid of photos with location names is displayed and users can add new locations by clicking the add button.
 Add button will prompt user to add a location name and image link.
 If input fields are left empty, no changes will be made when submitted.
+Forms have client-side form validation and new locations as well as photo likes are saved to a server.

 Technologies used include: